Glen Davis (basketball): Legal issues

 On February 7, 2018, Davis was arrested for drug possession and drug distribution after police found 126 grams of marijuana, the equivalent of 6 packs of cigarettes, and a briefcase containing $92,000 in cash inside his hotel room in Aberdeen, Maryland.
 Davis agreed to pay the maximum fine of $15,000 in exchange for moving the case to the stet docket, a legal disposition in the State of Maryland meaning the court agrees to indefinitely suspend the case and not pursue the charges.

 On October 7, 2021, Davis, along with 18 other former NBA players, were indicted by a federal grand jury in the Southern District of New York on charges of conspiracy to commit health care fraud and wire fraud for allegedly defrauding the NBA's health and welfare benefit plan.
 He is alleged to have filed fraudulent insurance claims for reimbursement.
 On November 15, 2023, Davis was found guilty of committing health care fraud.
 On May 9, 2024, Davis was sentenced to 40 months in prison, in addition to $80,000 in restitution.
+Davis was released from prison on March 12, 2026, and will enter the Long Beach Residential Reentry Management Office, more commonly known as a halfway house, until July 9, 2026.
+After he completes his time at the facility, Davis will face three years of supervised release.